FumingYang-Felix/WaferTools/README.md

 Copyright © 2025 Harvard University Lichtman Lab.

-Part of the High-Throughput Integrative Mouse Connectomics (HI-MC) project — an international collaboration among Harvard, Princeton, MIT, Cambridge, Google, the Allen Institute, and Johns Hopkins.

 This software provides an end-to-end workflow for wafer-based connectomics preprocessing:

 - Section segmentation with SAM (Segment Anything)